tomaszemek/kali-docs/encryption.md

 ### Convert boot to LUKS1

 Reboot and make sure everything works automatically as expected.
 If not fix it now before moving on.

+Notes:

+-It might occur that the cryptsetup luksFormat command in the following block refuses to act due to device in use.
+I tried to find the culprit but haven't.
+The device was unmounted and there was no open handle to it, yet no chance.
+I personally suspect VirtualBox to be causing it somehow as without Virtualbox installed there was no issue.

+Warning:

+- This procedure shall be taken in one go.
+Do not let the computer sleep or hibernate before completed all steps, as it might not be able to pick where it left off or boot again.

 ```
 (as root)